Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

 The health and safety of our community remains our top priority.
 The City of Escondido is actively taking measures to keep our community safe and to slow the spread of COVID-19.
 We are committed to following the Governor’s and the County Public Health Officer’s orders in a combined effort to keep our population healthy and safe while providing essential services to our residents.

 General Updates - Updated Wednesday, July 29, 2020

 - California governor issues statewide stay at home order effective March 19, 2020: Governor G29avin Newsom has issued a stay at home order to protect the health and well-being of all Californians and to establish consistency across the state in order to slow the spread of COVID-19.
 What does that mean?
 Find more information here.

 - The County of San Diego Public Health Orders can be found here.

-- Beginning May 1, face coverings are required anytime you leave your home and come within 6 feet of a person who is not a household contact.
+- Face coverings are required anytime you leave your home and come within 6 feet of a person who is not a household contact.
 More information about this Health Order can be found here.